zekrowm/planning_python_public/README.md

 ## 📄 License

-We hope these tools simplify your transit planning workflows!
+We hope these tools speed up and simplify your transit planning workflows!
 If you encounter issues or have questions, feel free to open an issue or contact us. 🚍